- General Information

-SSO Program Coordinator, Virginia Burns, currently served as the Delta Sierra Section Past President 21-22 School Year.
+SSO Program Director, Virginia Burns, served as the Delta Sierra Section Past President 21-22 School Year.

-The CASCWA Delta Sierra Section is excited to release the details for the 85th annual CASCWA State Conference.
-Hosted at the Palisades Tahoe (formerly known as the Village at Squaw Valley), Delta Sierra could not have picked a more picturesque and peaceful location nestled in the heart of the Olympic Valley.
+The CASCWA Delta Sierra Section hosted the 85th annual CASCWA State Conference at the Palisades Tahoe (formerly known as the Village at Squaw Valley).

 Held May 11-13, 2022, the state conference theme speaks to CASCWA’s goal and commitment to its members of “Education, Equity, & Empowerment”.